 Good skin care and healthy lifestyle choices are only a part of your skin care programme.
 But actually delaying the signs of ageing or slowing them down requires that you take that one extra step – The SkinCareDNA test is a new, cutting-edge scientific approach to your skin care that result in less wrinkling, less pigmentation and a healthier, more radiant appearance.
 The price of the SkinCareDNA test is of $169 but the way in which the results could contribute to improving your skin – priceless.
-Results for this test are ready in 15 working days from receipt of samples.
+Results for this test are ready in 15 to 20 working days from receipt of samples.

 The 7 ageing areas we look at

 This test examines key genetic markers in the following 7 categories.
 Understanding your gene impact on these 7 categories will help take better control of the ageing process by choosing the right skin care programme and altering your life style.
 The results will determine whether you are at low risk or high risk of the following factors, as well as provide you with a detailed explanation about each, tailored to your specific result.

 - Wrinkling (A.G.E.) – A.G.E or Advanced Glycation End products play a pivotal role in wrinkling and skin ageing by inhibiting synthesis and function of collagen and elastin fibres.
 Are you genetically armed to fight these damaging A.G.Es?

 - Sun protection – The sun is the primary, external factor involved in the ageing of our skin.
 However, some people are more genetically predisposed to sun damage than others.
 We don’t all cope with sun damage in the same way because our genetic makeup is different from one individual to the next.

 - Sensitivity + Inflammation – Is your skin prone to inflammations and irritations?
 This may actually be down to your genes.
 Through this test we can identify whether you have gene variations which could be contributing to sensitivity and inflammation and help you find ways to reduce or alleviate that redness and sensitivity.